DanielBakovic/license-manager-for-woocommerce/readme.txt

 This section describes how to install the plugin and get it working.

+### Manual installation

 1. Upload the plugin files to the `/wp-content/plugins/license-manager-for-woocommerce` directory, or install the plugin through the WordPress *Plugins* page directly.
 1. Activate the plugin through the *Plugins* page in WordPress.
 1. Use the *License Manager* → *Settings* page to configure the plugin.

+### Installation through WordPress

+1. Open up your WordPress Dashboard and navigate to the *Plugins* page.
+1. Click on *Add new*
+1. In the search bar type "License Manager for WooCommerce"
+1. Select this plugin and click on *Install now"

+### Important

+The plugin will create two files inside its own `assets/etc` folder.
+These files (`defuse.txt` and `secret.txt`) contain cryptographic secrets which are automatically generated if they don't exist.
+These cryptographic secrets are used to encrypt, decrypt and hash your license keys.
+Once they are generated please **back them up somewhere safe**.
+In case you lose these two files your encrypted license keys inside the database will remain forever lost!

 == Changelog ==